aametcalf01/globalWindTrends/README.md

 Step 3: created calcAngleDir.py to calculate prevailing (or average wind direction), given a list of wind directions and speeds.

 Step 4: Created stationTrendsByYear.py which takes as input a time range and comupetes the mean wind speed, median wind speed, and prevailing wind direction for every station on an annual basis for the years specified.
 Writes to ~/scratch/isd-lite/annual

+Step 5: Created calcSlopes.py to calculate the slopes of the OLS regression performed on the annual mean winds speed for the annual data created in part 4.
+Writes to stationAtrr[start_year].csv